udaysahu1808/FinShield-AI-Assistant/README.md

 To develop an intelligent financial risk assessment and investment decision-support platform that leverages Machine Learning (ML) and Explainable AI (XAI) to provide accurate, transparent, and data-driven financial insights.

 **Specific Objectives:**
-- To collect, clean, and preprocess customer, credit, market, economic, and news data for predictive modeling.
+- To collect, clean and preprocess customer, credit, market, economic, and news data for predictive modeling.
 - To design a relational (SQL) data foundation for structured storage and querying.
 - To identify the key financial indicators that influence credit risk and financial health.
 - To develop and compare multiple ML models (Logistic Regression, Random Forest) for risk-tier classification.
 - To detect anomalous/fraudulent financial behavior using Isolation Forest.
 - To forecast market movement per company using ARIMA time-series models.
 - To score financial news sentiment using TF-IDF and classify its market impact.
-- To engineer a composite **FinShield Score (0–1000)** blending credit, market, economic, and sentiment risk.
+- To engineer a composite **FinShield Score (0–1000)** blending credit, market, economic and sentiment risk.
 - To integrate Explainable AI (SHAP) for transparent, individual-level risk explanations.
 - To build an AI Recommendation Engine that converts risk scores into concrete monitoring actions.
 - To develop an interactive **AI chatbot** that lets users query a customer's FinShield profile in natural language.